nmd1994/Connectivity-Regression/README.md

 # Connectivity-Regression

-# Main Functions
+# Overview

-The main analysis can be conducted (for both Real and Simulated Data) with the permutation hypothesis test and the bootstrap based stability selection procedure.
+The main analysis can be conducted (for both Real and Simulated Data seen in the manuscript) with the permutation hypothesis test and the bootstrap based stability selection procedure.
 R files are commented to show how to load individual data or the data directly used in the analysis shown in the manuscript.

+# Helper Functions
+Helper functions for our framework should be run before running the main analysis.
+In particular, the GFT_inv_map function provides a fast algorithm for mapping back to the original space of the observed data.

 # Simulations